rubyberlin/rubyberlin.org/README.md

 Then:

     cd ~/.pow
-    ln -s /path/to/eurucamp_website eurucamp
+    ln -s /path/to/rubyberlin_website rubyberlin

-You will see the generated HTML & CSS by navigating to <http://eurucamp.dev/>.
+You will see the generated HTML & CSS by navigating to <http://rubyberlin.dev/>.

 ### With the built-in server